opencv/opencv/modules/highgui/doc/qt_new_functions.rst

         * **CV_CHECKBOX**  Checkbox button

         * **CV_RADIOBOX**  Radiobox button.
-The radiobox on the same buttonbar (same line) are exclusive, that is, only one can be selected at a time.
+The radiobox on the same buttonbar (same line) are exclusive, that is only one can be selected at a time.

     :param initial_button_state: Default state of the button.
 Use for checkbox and radiobox.
 Its value could be 0 or 1.  *(Optional)*